farcasterxyz/docs/docs/developers/guides/accounts/add-signer.md

 - An ETH wallet on OP mainnet, with some ETH
 - An ETH RPC URL for OP Mainnet (e.g. via [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/)).

-### 1. Set up clients and signers
+### 1. Set up clients and account key

-First, set up Viem clients and `@farcaster/hub-web` signers.
-In this example, we'll use Viem local accounts and signers, but you can also use `ViemWalletEip712Signer` to connect to a user's wallet rather than a local account.
+First, set up Viem clients and `@farcaster/hub-web` account key.
+In this example, we'll use Viem local accounts and account key, but you can also use `ViemWalletEip712Signer` to connect to a user's wallet rather than a local account.

 ```ts